cjbauer/idmas/DedRepCases.md

 On January 01, 2015, there are the following possibilities.

-1. Alice and Bob agree that Alice has paid Bob 1 bitcoin.
+Case 1.
+Alice and Bob agree that Alice has paid Bob 1 bitcoin.
 In this case, nothing more needs to happen.
 Third parties can see that the contract expired and no conflict arose.